COVID-19 cases in Houston area approaches 300

-HOUSTON, Texas (KTRK) -- Health officials announced 85 new cases in our area on Tuesday, including 31 in Houston, bringing the total cases to 284.
+HOUSTON, Texas (KTRK) -- Health officials announced 8 new cases in our area on Wednesday, bringing the total cases to 292.

 Here is a breakdown of where the cases are.